 Don’t forget to remind breastfeeding women to get enough vitamin D. States Munson, “Current research indicates that many women are vitamin D deficient, which means their breast milk might be low in vitamin D as well.”
-Given D’s importance to bone health, immune health, dental health and more, supplementation is very important.
+Given D’s importance to bone health, immune health, dental health and more, using natural or organic supplements is very important.

 After four to six months of exclusive breastfeeding, Sonia Schiess, Ph.D., partner and chief nutritionist at Amara Baby Food, says infants need to complement their food intake and to ensure adequate nutrition and growth.